 What is the importance of KOLs in China?

 In 2020, China has become one of the most KOL Marketing friendly countries, allowing the top KOL of China to create their own media channels.
-Today we will take a closer look at those who promote fashion for Chinese consumers while playing a big part in the industry by being themselves, frequent fashion addicts.
+Today we will take a closer look at those who promote fashion for Chinese consumers while playing a big part in the industry by being, frequent fashion addicts.

 KOL (Key Opinion Leader) marketing, sometimes called Influencer marketing, is an indirect type of marketing that aims to promote brands, products, or services via advice or reviews.
 In 2018, China has become one of the most KOL Marketing friendly countries, allowing the top KOL of China to create their own media channels.

 So in the year 2020, not only Weibo and WeChat influencers will have much work to do, but influencers from mobile apps such as Douyin (Chinese Tiktok), Weitao (Blogging site of Taobao), Red (Xiaohongshu), Bilibili, or Kaola who may not have Weibo or WeChat account will be involved greatly in promotional campaigns of the brands.

 Top 10 Chinese Fashion and Beauty Influencers (KOLs)